nyu-acsys/template-proofs/README.txt

 You can verify that our GRASShopper proof scripts have no "holes" in them by checking that they contain no `assume` commands.
 Note that there are some procedures/lemmas without bodies in ccm.spl as we use this mechanism to specify axioms of a theory (the bodies and proofs are then provided in multiset_ccm.spl and multipair_ccm.spl for the specific instantiations).

+The relevant rows for the template proofs in Table 1 (Section 4 of the paper) are generated using the script bin/xp_pldi20.sh.
+Please note our earlier explanation for the difference in line counts compared to our submitted version of the paper.

 Linking Templates and Implementations
 -------------------------------------